hubiquitus-addons/hubiquitus-ping/README.md

-# hubiquitus-ping
+# Hubiquitus-ping

-Hubiquitus ping is a simple module to ping a monitoring server.
-A complementary module, **hubiquitus-ping-monitor** can handle pings from multiple containers and process them.
+**Hubiquitus-ping** is a simple module to ping a monitoring server, designed to used along with [**hubiquitus-ping-monitor**](https://github.com/hubiquitus-addons/hubiquitus-ping-monitor), a complementary module that can handle pings from multiple containers and process them.

 Install the module with :